SabaAlhoshan/Event/README.md

- Saudi Arabia Events Database
+ #Saudi Arabia Events Database
 ![1144](https://user-images.githubusercontent.com/105789612/226899531-0f468765-1655-4480-bb9c-5c0ae0978318.jpg)
 ## Challenge Statement:
 Create a database for booking events in Aaudi Arabia

 ## Solution Concept:
-cant choose between Events ?
-Lets us solve it to yiu by booking more than ticket for every event you would like to visit !
+Can't choose between Events ?
+Lets us solve it to you by booking more than ticket for every event you would like to visit !
-A database for booking more than one ticket of events in Saudi Arabia .
+"A database for booking more than one ticket of events in Saudi Arabia ".